Let's talk fireplaces and how to create a fireplace accent wall that stands out.

 DIY Fireplace Mantel

 I framed out the mantel with 2x6's on the sides and two 2x4's on the top.
 I wanted the top to be bigger than the sides.
 It's really personal preference here.
-But I wanted the strength of wood to be the base of the fireplace.
+But I wanted the strength that the wood provides to be the base of the fireplace.

 Now it's time to start adding your decorative elements to your fireplace.
-We began with this trim that is actually used as a header over doors.
-But I love the look and I wanted my moldings to be stacked so they look custom.
+We began with this trim piece that is actually used as a header over doors.
+But I love the look and I wanted my moldings to be stacked so they have a look custom.

 How to Create a Fireplace Accent Wall that Stands Out

-First we framed out all of the decor pieces to go above the fireplace.
-This gave us our size so we could figure out spacing.
+First we framed out all of the decor trim pieces that go on the blank wall above the fireplace.
+This gave us an idea of the size of our wall so we could figure out spacing.

 We added the vertical border pieces first and nailed those in.
 This is the nail gun I use and love.
-Make sure to use a level for all of those wood slats.
+Pro tip: Make sure to use a level for all of those wood slats.

 Paint Colors